tju01/lm-eval-for-chat-models/inference-modifications.md

 Communication between the main process and the workers happens through `multiprocessing.Queue`.
 This approach keeps the main code simple since it only runs once and not for every rank.
 In addition, it also has the following benefits that I'm not sure how to make work with the current inference architecture based on `torch.distributed`:
 1. **Works for vLLM (+ others)**: This approach works very well with other inference methods like vLLM or text-generation-inference that are both used.
-Both can easily be used in combination with data parallel evaluation which is sometimes important for many GPUs & small models since the default approach of distributing the model across all GPUs is not the most optimal one here.
+Both can easily be used in combination with data parallel evaluation which is sometimes important for many GPUs & small models [since the default approach of distributing the model across all GPUs is not the most optimal one here](img/why-data-parallel-is-required.png) (taken from [discord](https://discord.com/channels/981279233835958313/1022160802632966186/1151930065576263700)).
 2. **Enables data parallel for larger HF transformer models**: If HF transformers needs to be used instead of vLLM for some reason, then this approach still works even for 70B models that need to be split across GPUs.
 If someone has 8 GPUs, it's very easy to assign every worker 2 GPUs and run the model 4 times in data parallel mode.
 3. **Can be adapted easily for asynchronous multi-turn inference**